 Chinese Five Spice is a worldwide common spice blend consisting mainly of 5 distinct spices.
 Most probably you have come across this spice mixture in the past or you tasted it in a dish without knowing.

 5 Spice is a useful spice blend to have in the kitchen and you can make it at home too.
-Iw ill show you how to in my video.
+Use it in desserts such as my 5 spice poached pears.

 What is Chinese 5 Spice?

 Chinese five spice consists mostly of 5 spices ground into powder.
 The spices included are Cinnamon, Star Anise, Cloves, Sichuan Pepper and Fennel Seeds.

 The spices combined create a distinctive strongly aromatic, sweet-like blend of spices.
 The mixture originated in China and Taiwan.
 Besides that, five spice has become part of the Vietnamese food culture and can also be found commonly in Western food preparations.

 A sprinkle of the spice mixture adds a unique flavor to a cocktail or dessert.
 In China, the spice mixture is traditionally used to as a rub on fatty meats such as pork and duck meat.